microsoft/FluidFramework/packages/framework/aqueduct/README.md

 A Container is a collection of Components and functionality that produce an experience.
 Containers hold the instances of Component Objects as well as defining the Component Objects that can be created within the Container.
 Because of this Component Objects cannot be consumed except for when they are within a Container.

-The Aqueduct provide the [`SimpleModuleInstantiationFactory`](./src/helpers/simpleModuleInstantiationFactory.ts) that allows you as a Container developer to:
+The Aqueduct provides the [`SimpleModuleInstantiationFactory`](./src/helpers/simpleModuleInstantiationFactory.ts) that allows you as a Container developer to:

 - Define the registry of Component Objects that can be created
 - Declare the Default Component